ainooptihom/QR-generator/README.md

 3. Test the application thoroughly to ensure it functions as expected.
 4. Submit a pull request detailing your changes for review.

-## License

-This QR code generator application is released under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to modify and distribute the application as per the terms of the license.

-## Contact

-If you have any questions, suggestions, or issues regarding the QR code generator application, please contact the development team at:

-- Email: qr.generator@example.com
-- Website: www.qrgeneratorapp.com

 Feel free to reach out to us with any feedback or inquiries.